Viagem Medieval em Terra de Santa Maria – The Medieval Journey in the Land of Santa Maria – is one of Europe’s major historical reenactment events.

 This lively, historical recreation offers a glimpse into Portugal’s heritage.

 The market stalls will be trading as they did in the past.

-There will be crafts, blacksmiths, bakers, other artisans, sword fighting, duels, jousting, sieges, battle reenactments, invasions of the castle, acrobats, jugglers, and fire-eaters.
+There will be crafts, blacksmiths, bakers, other artisans, sword fighting, duels, jousting, sieges, battle reenactments, castle invasions, acrobats, jugglers, and fire-eaters.

-If you want a taste of what life was like in the Middle Ages, this festival will certainly provide that.
+If you want to taste what life was like in the Middle Ages, this festival will certainly provide that.

 How to get to the Viagem Medieval at Santa Maria da Feira

 There are international airports in Lisbon and Porto.

 Santa Maria da Feira is 286 kilometres north of Lisbon, approximately 2.5 hours drive.